 Create a shortcut to open Shut Down Dialog Box (Alt+F4)

-2. Save this file with any name you like but provide it the .js format as mandatory for example Shutdown.js and pick All files as save as type.
+2. Save this file with any name you like, but provide it in the .js format as mandatory, for example Shutdown.js and pick All files as save as type.
 Save it to any location but create its shortcut to Desktop.

 3. Right-click on the taskbar and move to Toolbars -> New toolbar.

-4. In the New Toolbar – Choose a folder window, input following location for Folder:
+4. In the New Toolbar – Choose a folder window, input the following location for Folder:

 %UserProfile%\AppData\Roaming\Microsoft\Internet Explorer\Quick Launch

 Then click on Select Folder and Quick Launch will be added to Windows taskbar.